eze-kiel/tries/content/posts/attacking-dhcp.md

 # yersinia dhcp -attack 1 -interface eth0
 ```

-After specifying the protocol with the DHCP argument, we indicate the attack mode. `-attack 1` corresponds to 'DoOS attack sending discover packets' (see [this section](#the-dhcp-protocol)).
+After specifying the protocol with the DHCP argument, we indicate the attack mode. `-attack 1` corresponds to 'DoS attack sending discover packets' (see [this section](#the-dhcp-protocol)).
 The flag `-interface` allow us to specify which interface to use during the attack.

 To stop the attack, just kill the process :